GraphMERT: Efficient and Scalable Distillation of Reliable Knowledge Graphs from Unstructured Data: GraphRAG evaluation on Medical Benchmarks

-In this evaluation, we select questions related to diabetes and its comorbidities from popular medical benchmarks and run GraphRAG evaluation on the selected questions.
+In this evaluation (Table~\ref{tab:graphrag_public_benchmark}), we select questions related to diabetes and its comorbidities from popular medical benchmarks and run GraphRAG evaluation on the selected questions.
 We first filter the benchmarks with the Qwen3-32B model, as stated in Section~\ref{subsec:benchmark}, and then manually review and remove some questions that are irrelevant to diabetes.
+The full list of selected questions can be downloaded from GitHub.